Full text operators

 In clients

-The new official clients (which use the HTTP protocol) utilize common JSON libraries/functions available in their respective programming languages under the hood.
+The official clients utilize common JSON libraries/functions available in their respective programming languages under the hood.
 The same rules for escaping mentioned earlier apply.

 Escaping asterisk